steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 ## 1. Introduction

 Mdfmt is a command line interface (CLI) for Markdown formatting.
-Able to operate on individual Markdown files and on directory structures containing many Markdown files, it offers assistance with automated maintenance of heading numbers, in-document links, table of contents, and consistent newlines.
+Able to operate on individual Markdown files and on directory structures containing many Markdown files, it offers assistance with automated maintenance of heading numbers, in-document links, table of contents, line numbering of fenced code blocks, and consistent newlines.

 See also this [Glossary](./Glossary.md), which defines the language used to talk about Mdfmt.